 Frequently Asked Questions

-Are your apps available for Android or Windows?
+Are your apps available for other devices?

 What ages of children are your apps suitable for?

 A very wide range!
 Most have settings to adjust the level to suit a wide range of abilities.
 Several have facilities to add personal content, to engage children and keep them interested.
 Our Special Words and Special Stories apps are widely used with children from one year old, up to adults with learning difficulties.

 Do I need training before I can use your apps?